greenhas/spg_website/content/Communities/2022-06-14-Disappointing-news,.md

 ---
 date: 2022-06-14T08:00:15-04:00
-title: "🔗linkblog: my thoughts on 'EFF’s Flagship Jewel v.
+title: "🔗 linkblog: my thoughts on 'EFF’s Flagship Jewel v.
 NSA Dragnet Spying Case Rejected by the Supreme Court | Electronic Frontier Foundation'"
 tags: ["link","Communities","EFF","NSA","surveillance"]
 ---
 Disappointing news, but glad for the fight that the EFF and others are waging.